CAREFUL

 Proven at scale

-In Melbourne, Dr Henry Konopnicki used CAREFUL to coordinate the care of 100 elderly patients across five separate healthcare organisations.
+In Melbourne, Dr Henry Konopnicki used CAREFUL to coordinate the care of 100 elderly patients across five separate healthcare organisations for 12 months.
 The results — 91% improved safety, 97% improved nurse-doctor communication — were presented at the BMJ/IHI International Forum in Brisbane.

 Read the Brisbane evidence →